Lab Members

 Dana Hirn Muller, Ph.D.

-Dr. Hirn Mueller is an IRB Coordinator within the Office of Research at the Medical College of Wisconsin and serves as an adjunct instructor at Carroll University where she teaches quantitative and research methods.
-Her primary research interests include investigative interviewing and exploring ways in which legal psychology research can positively impact the practices of law enforcement investigators.
-Before attending Florida International University, she studied both psychology and criminal justice at the University of Wisconsin – Milwaukee.
+Dr. Hirn Mueller is an Associate Professor of Psychology and Online Program Chair at Concordia University-St. Paul.
+Her research interests include investigative interviewing and exploring ways in which legal psychology research can positively impact the practices of law enforcement investigators.

 Jillian Rivard, Ph.D.